irwins/blog/content/about.md

 title = "About me"
 +++

-My name Irwin.
+My name is Irwin.
 I've been in IT some 25+ years.
 I'm passionte about automation!

 I am familiar with a number of programming languages, but am strongest in PowerShell.